 So What Is Sugar Pie?

-Okay, it’s NOT Sugar Cream Pie.
+Again, it’s NOT Sugar Cream Pie.
 Also delicious, but not the same thing.

 And by single crust, I mean no topping.
-This recipe actually uses two single crusts and makes two pies.
+This recipe uses two single crusts and makes two pies.

 OR (as you can see in the photos), it can be use to make about 3 dozen mini tarts!